jonathanspeh/courses/code/readme.md

 # Readme
-File to ensore the repo is traced.
+File to ensure the repo is tracked.
 Might be deleted once there is actually code in here.